Associated Artists Productions

-Associated Artists Productions, Inc. (styled as a.a.p.) later known as United Artists Associated was an American distributor of theatrical feature films and short subjects for television.
+Associated Artists Productions, Inc. (styled as a.a.p.), later known as United Artists Associated, was an American distributor of theatrical feature films and short subjects for television.
 Associated Artists Productions was the copyright owner of the Popeye the Sailor shorts by Paramount Pictures, and the pre-1950 Warner Bros.
-Pictures film library, notably the pre-August 1948 color Looney Tunes and Merrie Melodies series of animated shorts, and the black-and-white Merrie Melodies shorts from Hugh Harman and Rudolf Ising, excluding Lady, Play Your Mandolin!.
+Pictures film library, notably the pre-August 1948 color Looney Tunes and Merrie Melodies series of animated shorts, and the black-and-white Merrie Melodies shorts from Harman-Ising, excluding Lady, Play Your Mandolin!.

 History

 Associated Artists

 Associated Artists was founded in 1948 by Eliot Hyman.
 It handled syndication of around 500 films, including the Republic Pictures and Robert L. Lippert libraries, but both companies soon entered television distribution.
 It also handled syndication for Monogram Pictures and Producers Releasing Corporation.

 In 1951, Hyman sold the company to David Baird's Lansing Foundation, which in turn sold it to the startup company Motion Pictures for Television (MPTV), where Hyman served as a consultant.
 Hyman also became a partner in Mouline Productions, the producers of Moby Dick, while financing and producing other films and TV projects.